Her Campus Logo Her Campus Logo

 There are many other strong and intelligent women in fiction, and I’ve only named some within the fantasy genre.
 There are fictional women that I have read about and not named, as well as women who I’ve yet to read about, and I intend to write about them in the future.

-Bella is a fourth year student at Michigan State majoring in Apparel and Textiles with a cognate in English.
-She is the Social Media Director for Her Campus at MSU, celebrating and uplifting members through various platforms.
+Bella is a senior at Michigan State majoring in Apparel and Textiles with a cognate in English.
+They are the Social Media Director for Her Campus at MSU, celebrating and uplifting members through various platforms.
 Bella is also the Secretary for the Creative Writing Club at MSU.
 She is a lover of art, poetry, literature, film, music, and nature.
 As a writer and artist, understanding and analyzing art as a reflection of society and a mode for social change is something that fascinates them.